timescale/docs/self-hosted/install/installation-source.md

 <AddTimescaleDBToDB />

-And that is, you have TimescaleDB running on a database on a self-hosted instance of PostgreSQL.
+And that is it!
+You have TimescaleDB running on a database on a self-hosted instance of PostgreSQL.

 ## Where to next